Key Takeaways From Colorado’s 8th Congressional District Debate

 The Economy

-On the economy, Boyd asked Caraveo whether she supports Vice President Kamala Harris in her call for imposing price controls for rent, groceries, and pharmaceuticals, and noted some economists have raised concerns that such price controls can stifle innovation and lead to shortages in the market.
+On the economy, Boyd asked Caraveo whether she supports Vice President Kamala Harris in her call for imposing price controls for rent, groceries, and pharmaceuticals, and he noted that some economists have raised concerns that such price controls can stifle innovation and lead to shortages in the market.

 “I think that for medications, it’s very different, but I would not do that across the board in other sectors,” Caraveo said.